editorblitz/Flask-Handsontable-from-testfield-input/README.md

-# Flask text field to Handsonchart and dataframe
+# Flask text field to Handsontable and dataframe

 Figuring out how to receive data in text field and pass into a table and dataframe.